Landscape Fire Planning for Poplar Box Grassy Woodlands in the Queensland Murray-Darling Basin.

 - seven demonstration sites on properties covering 181,000ha

-The project is supported through funding from the Australian Government and includes numerous partners:
+The project was supported through funding from the Australian Government and includes numerous partners:

 - Graziers in the northern Maranoa River Catchment